 Shooting involving rapper likely not random

-DENVER (AP) — A shooting involving rapper ScHoolboy Q after a concert at the historic Red Rocks amphitheater west of Denver was likely not a random act of violence, authorities said Saturday.
+DENVER (AP) — Authorities say they believe a shooting involving rapper ScHoolboy Q after a concert at the historic Red Rocks amphitheater west of Denver was not a random act of violence.

 ScHoolboy Q, whose birth name is Quincy Matthew Hanley, is from Los Angeles.
 His most recent album, "Oxymoron," debuted at No. 1 earlier this year and reflects his life as a father and former gang member.